Graph-R1: Towards Agentic GraphRAG Framework via End-to-end Reinforcement Learning: Preliminaries

 \textbf{(b) Graph Retrieval.} Graph retrieval is formulated as a two-step process over $\mathcal{G}_K$: (1) retrieving candidate reasoning paths and (2) pruning irrelevant ones.
 Conditioned on a query $q$, the model first retrieves a candidate set $\mathcal{X}_q = \{x_1, \dots, x_m\}$ and then selects a relevant subset $\mathcal{Z}_q \subseteq \mathcal{X}_q$.
-The overall objective is to maximize the expected joint likelihood of the two steps:
+The overall objective is to maximize the joint likelihood: